Arirang777/100-days-of-code/log.md

 D009.jul 10: Went back to deeply analize sample tribute page, just nine main sections, new tags like <blockquote>, <em>=<i>, <strong>=<b>, <footer>, <cite>, and the use of classes to modify HTML.
 So simple.
 Will practice this until I am able to do a page like this in my sleep.
 D010.Jul 11: I have translated almost all of the sample tribute page to "plain English" but the line <div class="col-xs-12 col-sm-10 col-sm-offset-1 col-md-8 col-md-offset-2"> is still a mistery for me, how does it works?
 D011.Jul 13:All of FCC tribute page solved.
 It holds no mystery for me.
-Now my sight is on portfolio page
+Now my sight is on portfolio page D012.
+Jul 14: Having fun with HTML CSS and BOOTSTRAP, I am making pages just for fun, practice and experimenting